codingABI/id3esp32obd2/README.md

 For a case a simple case is used

 ![Device with case](assets/images/DeviceWithCase.jpg)
-The window is only to show the buildin leds.
+The window is only to show the builtin leds of the esp32.

 ### Android App